ManojBaasha/1-Mark-Mastery/README.md

-# class_app
+# A simple mobile Application

-A new Flutter application.
+A mobile applicatin using flutter and Dart

 ## Getting Started